AdhirRamjiawan/SnakeEditor/README.txt

 	- snake must spit out apples too to fight enemies and bosses
 	- Add multiple targets and when snake is able to hit these targets in quick succession keep track of a combo counter
 	- In the snake editor add in a way to create text and shape elements and generate c++ code.
+	- Make SFML lib dependencies more relative for CI/CD builds etc.
+	- Implement scene stacks for Scene Manager especially for GUI driven scenes like Main menu